 We meet monthly on a Monday.
 Meetings start at 7.30pm in the Old School Hall.
 Visitors welcome.

 On Mon.
-18th March – a talk by Alison Marsden on ‘Right Plant Right Place’.
+15th April – a talk by Caroline Halfpenny on ‘Seasonal Tasks’.

 More details from Jenny Bubb (Secretary): 01732 365873 or jenny_bubb@hotmail.com.